Coltaho/Autosplitters/LiveSplitSRLInfo.md

 3. Once connected, enter the command: `/nickserv register <password> <e-mail>`

--Make sure to replace `<password>` with the password you want to use, and `<e-mail>` with your email so you can recover the account if you forget your password
+-Make sure to replace `<password>` with the password you want to use, and `<e-mail>` with your email so you can recover the account if you forget your password.
+Example: `/nickserv register password123 joe@yahoo.com`

 4. Enter the command: `/nickserv identify <password>`

--This basically verifies you are who you say you are, which is the nickname you signed up with
+-This basically verifies you are who you say you are, which is the nickname you signed up with.
+Example: `/nickserve identify password123`

 5. Enter the command: `.setstream twitch/<your channel>`

--This allows SRL to track when you are online and let people watch you when you race using SRL
+-This allows SRL to track when you are online and let people watch you when you race using SRL.
+Example: `.setstream twitch/joe_tv`

 6. Forget about IRC